 Orphans in Liberia are at risk of violence including physical and emotional abuse, sexual harm and exploitation, and neglect or deliberate deprivation.
 Orphans and underprivileged children who have experienced psychosocial distress are also at risk of negative impacts on their learning, relationship building and – ultimately – their ability to thrive as an adult member of society.
 We focus our attention on prioritizing these children and families and work with them and their communities to highlight protection so that together we can limit the negative outcomes they face.

 Approximately 8,000 children in Liberia lost one or both parents to the Ebola Virus, and are now orphans.
 Worst of all, many of them are left to grow up with no adult support, family, or place to stay.
 They worried daily of where their next meal will come from.
 They lack safe drinking water, clothes, shoes and educational opportunities.

-In November 2017 the Delano King Foundation established an orphans program in Delaware to provide support to orphans, street children and poor families who are voluntarily raising children of relatives who have passed.
+In November 2017, Delano King Foundation established an orphan’s program to provide support to families who are struggling to put meal on the table and are voluntarily raising children of relatives who have passed.
+Our program addresses the greatest needs of families who are struggling to put meal on the table and are financially under the burden of caring for additional children (orphans).
 Our motivation came from Matthew 25:40 ‘Truly I tell you, whatever you did for one of the least of these brothers and sisters of mine, you did for me.’
-We believe together we can make our world a better place, and we are accountable to each other regardless of race, color, nationality or religion.
 While this motivation was necessary it was also challenging.
-We are thankful to God, our founder, and our donors for making it possible for us to provide support to Mercy and Harris (Orphans), including other less fortunate children in 72nd Paynesville.